Code-Institute-Submissions/travel-site/README.md

 In the Contact section, users can see CS-Travel's address and contact the company with queries regarding bookings.

-On screen sizes 992px and below, the navigation bar becomes a drop-down menu for user convenience.
+On screen sizes 992px and below, the navigation bar becomes a side-nav for user convenience.

- -Testing-
+## Testing

 Click on each nav-bar item.
 Ensure that you are directed to the correct location on the page.